 The CMBT and investor protection

 The CMBT has a number of aims, but its overall mission is to provide a fair, transparent, safe, and efficient environment for those who want to trade in capital markets.
-It wants to protect the rights and interests of investors.
-Thereby providing consumer with a secure choice and helps the country’s development.
-There are a number of ways in which it plans to achieve its goals.
+It wants to protect the rights and interests of investors, thereby providing consumer with a secure choice and helping the country’s development.
+There are a number of ways in which it plans to achieve its goals:

 - Better regulation – The CMBT is responsible for establishing regulations and making the necessary changes to ensure there is a flexible regulatory structure which is able to adapt to new circumstances

-- Supervise and monitor – In order to reduce the chance of non-compliance the CMBT supervises and monitors all financial markets participants by way of audits and ratings, requesting financial reports and statements, requesting statutory filings and preventing abuse of the markets
+- Supervision and monitoring – In order to reduce the chance of non-compliance the CMBT supervises and monitors all financial markets participants by way of audits and ratings, requesting financial reports and statements, requesting statutory filings and preventing abuse of the markets.

-- Issuing – The CMBT issues guidelines which are of an international standard
+- Issuing guidelines – The CMBT issues guidelines which are of an international standard.

-- Registration and approval – Of all capital markets instruments and publicly held companies
+- Registration and approval – The CMBT registers and approves all capital markets instruments and publicly held companies.

-- Increased support – To help financial services providers employ the best possible practices
+- Increased support – This is to help financial services providers employ the best-possible practices.

-- Authorization – All CMBT regulated firms are required to meet certain standards
+- Authorisation – All CMBT regulated firms are required to meet certain standards.

 How the CMBT operates

-There are twelve different departments which make up the CMBT, of which the Department of Intermediary Activities is the most relevant for anyone looking for Forex brokers in Turkey.
-This particular department reviews and examines applications made by intermediary institutions, which includes Forex brokers, and ensured compliance with the rules and regulations.
-But Forex brokers are not the only sector the Department is interested in.
+There are twelve different departments that make up the CMBT, of which the Department of Intermediary Activities is the most relevant for anyone looking for Forex brokers in Turkey.
+This particular department reviews and examines applications made by intermediary institutions, which includes Forex brokers, and ensures compliance with the rules and regulations.
+Forex brokers are not the only sector the Department is interested in, however.
 Stock markets and any other markets where instruments are traded also fall under its jurisdiction.
-All regulated entities are able to take advantage of the Boards advice.
-But must operate in accordance with the set of regulations relating to settlement, custody, and materialization, as well as belong to an approved compensation scheme.
+All regulated entities are able to take advantage of the Board’s advice, but must operate in accordance with the set of regulations relating to settlement, custody, and materialisation,and also belong to an approved compensation scheme.

 The future is undoubtedly much brighter for traders who live in Turkey.
-The market is no longer unregulated giving investors much greater peace of mind because there is now increased protection.
-If you find yourself considering a broker which claims to be regulated by the CMBT we would advise you to perform due diligence and check the claims on the CMBT website.
-The information available is not as extensive as a number of other well-known regulators but you will be able to confirm whether a broker is licensed.
+The market is no longer unregulated, giving investors much greater peace of mind because there is now increased protection.
+If you find yourself considering a broker that claims to be regulated by the CMBT we would advise you to perform due diligence and check the claims on the CMBT website.
+The information available is not as extensive as it is from a number of other well-known regulators, but you will be able to confirm whether a broker is licensed.